Hardy Highlanders – People and Wildlife of the Himalaya

 Morning light on Dhaulagiri (8167 m), Annapurna, central Nepal – the seventh-highest mountain in the world.
 (Photo copyright © by Kaj Halberg)

-The four highest mountain tops in the Himalaya are Sagarmatha, or Mount Everest (8,850 m) (called Chomolangma in Tibet) on the border between Nepal and Tibet; K 2, or Godwin Austen (8,611 m) (locally called Dapsang) on the border between Pakistan and Sinkiang (Xinjiang); Kangchendzonga, or Kanchenjunga (8,586 m) on the border between Nepal and Sikkim; and Lhotse (8,511 m), close to Sagarmatha.
+The four highest peaks in the Himalaya are Sagarmatha, or Mount Everest (8,850 m) (called Chomolangma in Tibet) on the border between Nepal and Tibet; K 2, or Godwin Austen (8,611 m) (locally called Dapsang) on the border between Pakistan and Sinkiang (Xinjiang); Kangchendzonga, or Kanchenjunga (8,586 m), on the border between Nepal and Sikkim; and Lhotse (8,511 m), close to Sagarmatha.

 The borders of the Himalaya are not well defined.
 To the northwest, the Karakoram Mountains (which some authorities consider a part of the Himalaya, others do not) merge into the Hindu Kush and Pamir Mountains.
 To the north and northeast, several mountain chains in Ladakh, Tibet, and China are a continuation of the Himalaya proper.

 As you move from east to west in the Himalaya, annual rainfall diminishes greatly, and the north-western part of the mountains – northern Pakistan, Ladakh, northern Himachal Pradesh, and north-western Nepal – are barren and desert-like, while the easternmost parts are incredibly lush.